uPVC-Net: A Universal Premature Ventricular Contraction Detection Deep Learning Algorithm: Introduction

 To address this challenge, our recent research has demonstrated the effectiveness of using multiple datasets to improve OOD-GP\cite{attia_sleepppg_2024,men_deep_2025,abramovich_gonet_2025,eran_multisource_2025}.
 In addition, in ECG analysis, we have shown that training deep learning models on multiple lead positions from a single dataset improves their ability to generalize to alternative lead placements\cite{ben-moshe_rawecgnet_2024}.
 Building on these previous findings, the present work aims to develop a universal PVC beat detector capable of accurately detecting PVC beats from single-lead ECG recordings across various lead positions, diverse population samples, and ECG sensing technology, including wearable.
 By incorporating a multi-source domain multi-lead training strategy along with a custom deep learning architecture and preprocessing steps, we seek to create a robust and adaptable model for clinical use.

 This research begins by introducing the architecture and strategy used to train uPVC-Net, a deep learning model designed for universal PVC beat detection.
 The proposed approach leverages a multi-source-domain multi-lead training strategy to improve OOD-GP in ECG analysis.
-A series of experiments are then conducted to evaluate the model’s OOD-GP across distribution shifts, ensuring its robustness across diverse datasets, lead positions, and population samples.
-Overall, the results are presented for a total of four standard open access and independent datasets, totaling 8.3 million beats.

-\begin{itemize} \item uPVC-Net, a novel deep learning model for PVC beat detection from raw, single-lead ECG recordings; \item Evaluation of generalization performance on multiple independent datasets from different geographical regions, demographics, lead positions and hardware types; \item Detailed quantitative error analysis, identifying the primary sources of false positives (FP) and false negatives (FN) to improve model interpretability and reliability. \end{itemize}
+A series of experiments are then conducted to evaluate the model’s OOD-GP across distribution shifts, using four independent open-access datasets totaling 8.3 million beats, originating from different geographical regions, demographics, lead positions and hardware types, ensuring the model’s robustness in diverse settings.
+Finally, a detailed quantitative error analysis is performed to identify major sources of false positives (FP) and false negatives (FN), improving interpretability and clinical reliability.
+The key contributions of this study are summarized as follows: \begin{itemize} \item uPVC-Net, a novel deep learning model for PVC beat detection from raw ECG recordings; \item Evaluation of OOD-GP on multiple independent datasets; \item A quantitative error analysis, identifying the primary sources of FP and FN. \end{itemize}